PriyanSappal/tech264-cloud-linux/README.md

 ### Advantages:
 - Scalability
-- Cost-effective
+- Could be cost-effective
 - Access to advanced technologies
-- Less maintenance
+- Less maintenance of hardware
 - Disaster recovery
 - Automatic updates
+- Guaranteed level of service

 ### Disadvantages:
-- Security risks
+- Security risk becaues you do not have physical control of the security
 - Limited control
 - Ongoing costs
-- Limited control
-- Downtime
+- Downtime (can go either way)

 ## 6. Difference Between OpEx vs CapEx:
 - **OpEx (Operational Expenditure)**: Ongoing costs for running services (e.g., cloud subscription).